fluxbb/converter/README.md

 # FluxBB converter ![Build status](https://secure.travis-ci.org/fluxbb/converter.png?branch=master)

 This is the FluxBB converter tool.
-Please note that this is currently a pre-beta and only works with FluxBB 1.4.x.
+Please note that this is currently a pre-beta.

 ## Supported forums
 - IP.Board 3.2